Once forbidden, gambling now embraced by the NFL

 “In a few short years, the very idea of sports betting has been transformed from a taboo and sub rosa vice into a major business opportunity,” the company said in the report.
 “From sports leagues to rights owners to consumers, it is clear how important sports betting is today and how quickly sentiment has reversed the stigma that once was attached to this industry.”

-The company projects that the legalized sports betting market will generate $10.8 billion in revenue in 2025, with the NFL the most popular sport for bettors.
+The company projects the legalized sports betting market will generate $12 billion in revenue in 2025, with the NFL the most popular sport for bettors.

+» READ MORE: Sports betting will keep booming in 2022, but some see risks in growth

 A poll conducted by Morning Consult for the American Gaming Association reported that about 47 million people plan to bet on NFL games in 2022, a 40% increase from just two years ago as sports betting has been legalized in more and more states.